wuhuiyun07/wuene.github.io/index.md

 {% capture text %}

-We are driving the Pediatrics Precision Medicine Initiative for the Department of Pediatrics, and support clinical translational research for the Center for Heme Malignancies at MSK.
+Our aim is to enhance resilience to water quality stresses due to climate change, promote water reuse, engage communities, and explore interdisciplinary fields like machine learning and environmental bioinformatics to mitigate the impacts of merging waterborne microbial pollutants.

-We benefit from a fully resourced computational and research environment.
+We benefit from a fully resourced computational and research environment at Washington State University.
 We have access to state-of-the-art computing and laboratory facilities to support truly ambitious and innovative research.

 {%
   include button.html